 Mealtime is a chance for children to begin to develop good nutrition and health habits.
-Children eat "family---style" at the table with their "primary teacher."
-Eating meals, setting the table, serving themselves, cleaning up and brushing their teeth give children a chance to feel cared for and to develop self-help, communication and social skills.
+Children eat "familystyle" at the table with their "primary teacher."
+Eating meals, setting the table, serving themselves and cleaning up give children a chance to feel cared for and to develop self-help, communication and social skills.

 Your child is encouraged to try nutritious new foods, but will never be forced to eat or taste them.
 Food is never used as a punishment or reward.
 Monthly menus will be posted in the classroom and each family will receive a copy to take home.
-If your child cannot eat certain foods on the Early Head Start menu due to medical, religious or philosophical reasons, please speak to your child's teacher and fill out Medical Statement to Request Special Meals and/or Accommodations (form).
+If your child cannot eat certain foods on the Head Start/State Preschool menu due to medical, religious or philosophical reasons, please speak to your child's teacher and fill out Medical Statement to Request Special Meals and/or Accommodations (form).
 This form must be completed by a physician but is required ONLY for children with food allergies or intolerances, or special dietary needs due to a disability.
 To ensure your child's health and safety, you must submit this form prior to your child's first day of school in order for the Registered Dietician to process your paper work or your child will not be permitted to start class on the first day.